morshedalam/morshedalam/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on Ruby on Rails and leading to building & manage application from the ground up to production using PHP and Ruby.
+🔭 I’m currently working on Ruby on Rails and leading to build & manage application from the ground up to production using PHP and Ruby.

 My personal website :jp: : https://morshed-alam.com